hwipl/eggdrop-scripts/README.md

 * InspIRCd 3.4.0

 The script `funwar.tcl` requires a [PostgreSQL](https://www.postgresql.org)
 server.
-The tested version is:
+Additionally, the script depends on the PostgreSQL library `libpq` to connect to the PostgreSQL server.
+The tested versions are:

 * PostgreSQL 12.1
+* libpq 12.1

 The script `qstat.tcl` requires the tool [qstat](https://github.com/multiplay/qstat).
 The tested version is: